michi-d/3dsegmentation/README.md

 * **U-net**: The original U-Net architecture (with one input channel) (https://arxiv.org/abs/1505.04597).
 * **Stacked Hourglass**: A stacked version of U-Net with intermediate supervision, according to the Stacked Hourglass Network (https://arxiv.org/abs/1603.06937).

-To train one model, first generate a training and validation dataset in the folder **./vol_data** (see above), and then run the command
+To train a model, first generate a training and validation dataset in the folder **./vol_data** (see above), and then run the command

 `python train_basic_3dunet.py --options`